-DE WEI, 9 Sedentary school child who enjoys e-games
+Sedentary school child who enjoys e-games

 De Wei is a primary school boy who enjoys e-gaming.
-Apart from walking to and from the school bus on weekdays, he does not engage in any structured physical activity.
+Apart from walking to and from school on weekdays, he does not engage in any other structured physical activity.
 De Wei's biggest passion is playing online games with his friends on weekends.
 When he is not gaming, he is studying for his school exams.
 His parents spend a lot of time supporting De Wei in his studies and feel that there is no time for leisure time physical activity.
 De Wei often feels lethargic and tired, and he tends to eat high-sugar foods to give him energy boosts before school or during an intense gaming session.